alonsoir/AironmanGPT/README.md

 ## Prerequisites

    Before starting, make sure you have Python installed on your system.
-This project has been tested with Python 3.10 and higher versions. nmap wireshark curl
+   This project has been tested with Python 3.10 and higher versions.
+   Make sure you have docker installed on your system. nmap wireshark curl